 Other medications: Some medications have side effects, such as diarrhea.
 Always check its results before ingesting them.

 All these causes can stimulate abnormally liquid intestinal secretions.

 Treatment for traveler’s diarrhea

 Rehydration is always essential to replace the loss of fluid caused by diarrhea.

 A proper oral rehydration solution: 1 liter of water, eight teaspoons of sugar, one orange, and 1 lemon; this will help you to recover all the lost liquid or simply oral serum that you can buy in a pharmacy.

 Diet.
 Foods rich in carbohydrates and starches (pasta, lentils, potatoes, rice, etc.) are not compatible with the spread of diarrhea and are therefore recommended.

 Antidiarrheals.
 They should be used with caution to slow the bowel when necessary, such as taking public transport.

 Antibiotic.
 Antibiotics reduce the duration of traveler’s diarrhea and related symptoms.
-The antibiotic is used if the diarrhea is important, more than 8 diarrheic stools in 24 hours, without fever or blood in the stool.
+If diarrhea is essential, the antibiotic is used; more than eight diarrheic stools in 24 hours, without fever or blood in the stool.

 - Be careful what you eat and drink.